security-assignments/security-assignments.github.io/_projects/pen-test.md

 > * Sabotage the work of any other consultancy team hired by Humbleify.
 > * Disclose to any other party any information discovered on the asset.
 >
+>Furthermore, note the following:
+> * This is a vagrantbox development version of a live asset.
+The
+>   vagrant-standard privileged user `vagrant` is present on this virtual
+>   machine, but not on the live version of the asset.
+Therefore, any access via
+>   the `vagrant` user is moot and out of scope.

+Remember that your contract is _not merely_ to access the asset and its sensitive information.
+Rather, your contract is to document _all possible_ vulnerabilities/attack vectors.

 # Written Report Deliverable